piotrmiskiewicz/kyma-environment-broker/docs/contributor/03-80-plan-updates.md

 # Configuration

-To enable plan changes you must do the following steps:
+To make changes to your plan, follow these steps:

-1. Enable the feature by setting the value: `enablePlanUpgrades: true`
+1. To enable the feature, set the value: `enablePlanUpgrades: true`
 2. Define allowed plan changes in the plans configuration, for example:
 ```yaml
 plansConfiguration: